camilesing/SmolML/smolml/models/nn/README.md

-# SmolML - Neural Networks and Layers
+# SmolML - Neural Networks: Backpropagation to the limit

 After defining our core components – `Value` for automatic differentiation and `MLArray` (see the 'core' section) for handling multi-dimensional data – we can start building actual models!
 This section covers how layers are defined and assembled into a trainable Neural Network.